Crowdsourcing project 2025

 Step by step

-3. To georeference the map, set at least three reference points that correspond spatially on both maps.
-The more points you set, the more accurately the map will be located.
+- To georeference the map, set at least three reference points that correspond spatially on both maps.
+Place the dots carefully to prevent distortion.

 For detailed instructions, please watch the following video.